Casualty series 26

 The twenty-sixth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 13 August 2011, one week after the end of the previous series and finished on 22 July 2012.

 It is the first series in the history of the show to begin without a break from the previous series and the first to begin in August rather than the traditional September launch.
 This series featured forty-two episodes, which was five episodes less than the previous series.
 Series twenty-six was the first series to broadcast in high definition, with the first high definition episode broadcast from episode 17.
 The episode also saw the first episode to be filmed at the new set in Cardiff.
 The show saw its twenty-fifth anniversary in September 2011 and in March 2012, the show aired their first ever three-part story which centred on gang violence.
 The series concluded with a two-part riot storyline, entitled '#HolbyRiot', which aired on 21 and 22 July 2012.
 The series was originally planned to finish on 21 July, but due to a postponed episode on 30 June, the finale was moved to the following day.

-This series welcomed Lloyd Asike (Michael Obiora), Adrian "Fletch" Fletcher (Alex Walkinshaw), Tom Kent (Oliver Coleman), Sam Nicholls (Charlotte Salt), and Scarlett Conway (Madeleine Mantock) - the latter of which left at the end of the series.
+This series welcomed Lloyd Asike (Michael Obiora), Adrian "Fletch" Fletcher (Alex Walkinshaw), Tom Kent (Oliver Coleman), Sam Nicholls (Charlotte Salt), and Scarlett Conway (Madeleine Mantock) – the last of whom left at the end of the series.
 The series also saw the departures of Ruth Winters (Georgia Taylor), Jay Faldren (Ben Turner) and Lenny Lyons (Steven Miller); and marked the first of three guest stints for Tamzin Bayle (Gemma Atkinson).